Bairnsdale: Cemetery

 The Bairnsdale cemetery is now located off Forge Creek road opposite the race course.
 Its original location was situated at punt flat, now the site of the Mitchell Gardens Holiday Park beside the river.
-A plaque in acknowledgement of the site is located at the south-east corner of the Caravan Park.
+A plaque in acknowledgement of the site is located at the south-east corner of the caravan park.
 As a result of the major flooding in 1870 the site experienced erosion and reports were made that remains were washed downstream.
 Peter Moroney, Shire Secretary at the time, instructed William Jefferson to retrieve the remains and they were re-interred at the present cemetery.

 As far back as the 1920s the cemetery was frequently criticised for its untidy appearance.
 It was proposed around this time that the cemetery be removed from the overseer of the council and transferred to the care of the different denominations.
 This was not adopted.
 In 1990 control of the cemetery was transferred to a community based trust.
 The lawn section of the cemetery was commenced in 1969.
 Initially, wooden pegs were used to indicate grave numbers; later, cloverleaf-shaped cast-iron pegs were used.
 In 1946 a memorial garden was established for Bairnsdale's war dead.
-The Imperial War Graves Commission took over this section in 1946 and the area was attractively laid out with a fine gate and cypress hedge, well kept lawns and white headstones, with a central memorial Cross of Sacrifice to the memory of the RAAF personnel who died in the Bairnsdale district during the war.
+The Imperial War Graves Commission took over this section in 1946 and the area was attractively laid out with a fine gate and cypress hedge, well kept lawns and white headstones, with a central memorial Cross of Sacrifice to the memory of the Royal Australian Air Force personnel who died in the Bairnsdale district during the war.
 Sir Dallas Brooks unveiled the Cross on a visit to the town on 7 September 1950.
 The lawn section was planned in 1964 and completed in 1970.